Truesense-it/UWB_AT_Examples/README.md

 ## Documentation

 The syntax for AT commands implemented by the ATIF firmware is available in PDF format under the docs folder of this repository.
+PLEASE NOTE: the DCU040 module implements Low Power Mode by default and the timeout is set to 60 seconds.
+If no commands are issued within the timeout while the system is not ranging then all the previous commands must be executed again.

 ## TODO